ArielTed/Song-Prediction/README.md

 * Neural Network : Neural networks are a series of algorithms that mimic the operations of a human brain to recognize relationships between vast amounts of data.
 [Learn More Here](https://en.wikipedia.org/wiki/Artificial_neural_network "Learn More Here").

+Let's test our Django API !

+You can take a look at our explanation slides in Slides.pdf and take a look at our notebook that serves for our model benchmarking and data exploration.